AppleBreak1/Z490-Vision-D-Customac/README.md

    Notes:

-     - SecureBootModel, SIP(0x803), and AMFI(amfi=0x80) need to be disabled in order apply Modern Wireless patch by OCLP.
+     - SecureBootModel, SIP(0x803), and AMFI(amfi=0x80) need to be disabled in order to apply Modern Wireless patch by OCLP.
-     - Disabling AMFI may not be necessary to apply Modern Wireless patch if [AMFIPass.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera) is injected.
+     - Disabling AMFI may not be necessary to apply Modern Wireless patch if [AMFIPass.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera) is injected with -amfipassbeta boot flag.
      - Blocking native IOSkywalk.kext in macOS Sonoma and injecting the IOSkywalk.kext from macOS Ventura may break the I225 ethernet using AppleEthernetE1000 dext driver.
 For workaround, one may use [AppleIGC.kext](https://github.com/SongXiaoXi/AppleIGC) with e1000=0 boot argument to disable AppleEthernetE1000 dext driver.

 # Geekbench 5 & Cinebench R23